FluveFV/multilabel-aixpa/src/howto/train.md

 ```

 In the command above, the `\*` was replaced with the computing unit's ID and `dockerimagename` was also replaced with the docker image made for the purpose of training.

+Otherwise, the content of the script `train.py` can be ran anywhere with Python.
+Check for the requirements in your machine in [requirements.txt](https://github.com/FluveFV/multilabel-aixpa/blob/main/requirements.txt)

 The training was executed on one GPU that exists in a cluster.
 Only one was specified, as the model does not require exceptional computational power.